-ganglia2pcp is intended to read a set of ganglia files stored in the
+ganglia2pcp is intended to read a set of ganglia files stored in

-archive with the basename outfile.
+(PCP) archive with the basename outfile.

 The intent of this converter is to take all of the rrd files

 The resultant PCP achive may be used with all the PCP client

 A series of physical files will be created with the prefix

 outfile.
-These are outfile.0 (the performance data), outfile.meta (the
+These are outfile.0 (the performance data),

-temporal index to improve efficiency of
+and outfile.index (a temporal index to improve efficiency of

 replay operations for the archive).
 If any of these files exists

 an error message of the form

-__pmLogNewFile: blah.0 already exists, not over-written
+__pmLogNewFile: ``blah.0'' already exists, not over-written

 ganglia2pcp is a Perl script that uses the PCP::LogImport Perl

-wrapper around the PCP libpcp_import library, and as such could be
+wrapper around the PCP libpcp_import library, and as such could

-used to parse the raw rrd format files.
+wrapper is used to parse the raw rrd format files.

 by str2time.
 The default start time is current time.

 The timezone argument sets the source timezone in the PCP

 archive (the default is to use the local timezone).
 The

-timezone must have the format +HHMM (for hours and minutes East
+timezone must have the format +HHMM (for hours and minutes

-e.g. Europe/Paris, nor the Posix TZ format, e.g. EST+5 is
+Olson) format, e.g. Europe/Paris, nor the Posix TZ format,

 Environment variables with the prefix PCP_ are used to

 parameterize the file and directory names used by PCP.
 On each

 installation, the file /etc/pcp.conf contains the local values

 for these variables.
 The $PCP_CONF variable may be used to

 specify an alternative configuration file, as described in

 This page is part of the PCP (Performance Co-Pilot) project.